Grant types, Deadlines, and Budget Limits

 FARA offers a Postdoctoral Research Award as a mechanism to expand and retain young investigators in the FA biomedical research space.

-For this application type, the Postdoctoral trainee is the PI of the grant proposal.
-Applicants must have completed at least 18 months of postdoctoral training.
+Eligible applicants are postdoctoral trainees with fewer than 7 years working as a postdoctoral trainee, accounting for career disruptions.
 Postdoctoral trainees should focus their research proposal on projects that fall within FARA Research Priorities, as outlined here.
 Applicants are required to submit a personal statement describing their current position and plans for the future as it relates to FA research, with a description of career goals and how the proposed research and research environment will favor achieving those goals.
 A mentoring plan developed jointly by the junior investigator and mentor(s), as well as letters of support from all mentors are also required.
-The only allowable budget items are the trainee’s salary/stipend (not to exceed the appropriate NIH stipend level), plus applicable fringe benefits and supplies.
+The only allowable budget items are the trainee’s salary/stipend, plus applicable fringe benefits, supplies and travel to conferences if adequately justified and directly related to the proposed research.
 The trainee is required to contribute at least 75% effort to the proposed work.
 Competitive candidates demonstrate qualities that will enhance FARA's overall enterprise of understanding fundamentals of disease pathology and developing treatments and a cure for FA.
 Please click here for information on application requirements.

 |